domoticz/Machinon/README.md

 ## Installing

+We recommend you to use the [Theme manager plugin](https://github.com/galadril/domoticz-theme-manager) to install and keep up-to-date the theme.

-On your Raspberry Pi, in Domoticz theme directory :
+If you prefer, you can manually install it, on your Raspberry Pi, in Domoticz theme directory :

 ```
 cd /home/${USER}/domoticz/www/styles